datapane/datapane-demos/README.md

 In this repository, you'll find various examples and demos which demonstrate how to use [Datapane](https://datapane.com).

 ## Startup Calculator
-This script calculates start-up runway and burn based on a weekly growth rate using pandas.
+This notebook calculates start-up runway and burn based on a weekly growth rate using pandas.
 It also includes a visualisation to plot Default Alive / Default Dead.

 ## Stock Reporting
-This script pulls data from Yahoo Finance using `yfinance`, calculates the zscore of a group of input stocks for a given time period, and plots them using Altair.
+Use Datapane, pandas, and Yahoo Finance to plot live stock market prices in an interactive report.

-## Trends Analysis
+## Google Trends Analysis
-This script takes a Google Search query, pulls data from Google Trends using `PyTrends`, and plots it's performance over time.
-It also plots how the interest in the term is geographically distributed by state.
+Use Datapane and Google Trends to build a report on the popularity of your favourite band or sports team.

 ## Visualize Gapmind and Basketball Dataset with Plotly
 Proportion is important when it comes to visualization.
 [This report](https://datapane.com/jphwang/reports/gapminder_9a233f33/) is an excellent example of plots with right proportion.
 Run the source code for this script [here](https://notebooks.gesis.org/binder/v2/gh/khuyentran1401/gapminder/8b2fce261ea19a59765942a0ae875d8e756fef50)